 It’s easy to empathise with this interpretation.
 If all you see in front of you is patterns or objects designed by computer, it’s a small jump to assume the artwork is trying to tell you something about technology.
 Or it has nothing to say at all.

-A lot of recent abstract painting, in the post-conceptual framework or whatever you call it, has an easy to recognise formalism.
-With these carefully-considered pieces, the materials and process used to construct an artwork are one and the same as its meaning.
-They are the sum of their parts.
+A lot of recent abstract painting, in the post-conceptual framework or whatever you call it, has an easy to recognise contemporary formalism.
+With these carefully-considered pieces, the materials and process used to construct an artwork are often one and the same as its meaning.

-A contemporary painter or sculptor might borrow from media, technology and manufacturing.
+A contemporary painter or sculptor might borrow from the media, technology, manufacturing or other sources.
 The process and materials guide an interpretation, because those things literally make up the artwork.
-But the primary medium is painting or sculpture, which is how they get seen.
+But the primary medium is painting or sculpture.

 The act of integrating media or technological artefacts into a painterly composition marks them as worthy of attention.
-In recent gestural abstraction, the brushstrokes of the artist are inherently human and the painter’s hand plays against any imported media elements.
+In recent gestural abstraction, the brushstrokes of the artist are read as inherently human and the painter’s hand can play against any ‘imported’ elements.
 The juxtaposition of techniques transforms the raw material.

-But an abstract artwork made entirely with digital techniques fails to pull off the same trick.
-No matter what’s included in the production of the abstract piece, it will be read as a technological architecture.
-It can’t escape the overwhelming influence of its medium for some viewers.
+But an abstract artwork composed entirely from digital techniques fails to pull off the same trick.
+No matter what’s included in the production of the abstract piece, it ends up being read as a technological architecture.
+It can’t escape the overwhelming influence of its medium, for some viewers.

 Digital figuration doesn’t have this problem.
 Many artists using the digital medium in the gallery world incorporate figurative elements.
-Human bodies or autobiographical characters are introduced into digital scenarios and narratives, to generate the required juxtaposition with the digital.
+Human bodies and characters are introduced into digital scenarios and narratives, to generate the required juxtaposition with the digital.

 Why do we need visual cues that designate ‘human’ or ‘painting’ to read a digital piece as something other than technological?
 Maybe much of the art world just suffers from Luddism.
-Technology has to be the straw man, because it isn’t fully understood.
+Technology has to be the straw man, because it isn’t well-understood.

 I’ve been creating abstract networked artworks for years.
 Some are relational pieces which include the people viewing them, by tracking their online behaviour.
 I also work with AI to produce abstract landscapes that reveal the models’ inner perceptual process.
-There is definitely an alienating aspect to these works, but that’s just part of the experience.
+There is definitely an alienating aspect to these works, but this is just part of the human perceptual experience I’m working towards.

-Most new media encounter resistance from viewers, mostly because it’s easy to reject what we don’t understand.
-I prefer to dig into the new things as they appear and try to see what’s going on.
+Most new media formats encounter resistance from viewers, mostly because it’s easy to reject what we don’t understand.
+I prefer to dig into these new things as they appear and try to see what’s going on.
 Maybe I’m just a nerd.

 Artworks are, among other things, a product of their relations.
 They exist between people and can draw participants into new relationships.
 In the end, solving digital abstraction will probably come down to artists.
 It’s not enough to say something is there, but it can be put where people will find it.